Winchester Cathedral: Vaults

 Much of the cathedral building is vaulted, some using stone and other parts, wood.
 The oldest vaulted part of the building is the 11th-century crypt, which is vaulted in stone throughout.
 The nave and aisles are vaulted using Beer stone.
-The aisles of the presbytery, the lady chapel and the retrochoir are also vaulted in stone.
+The aisles of the presbytery, the lady chapel and the retroquire are also vaulted in stone.
 The vaulting underneath the central tower and spanning the presbytery is vaulted in wood, painted to look like stone.
 Many of the chantry chapels have fan vaults.
 The highest vault in the cathedral is 78 ft above ground level.
 The transepts are not vaulted except for in the aisles, instead, they have 19th-century wooden ceilings.

 Antony Gormley's Sound II in Winchester Cathedral's crypt whilst partially flooded.